txpipe-shop/cardano-graphical-tx/docs/specification.md

 ### Redeemer (only for inputs)

 The spent redeemer information that corresponds with the actual input.
+Is used for data validation.
+It is important to note that the specified redeemer will be placed in the corresponding field of the witnesses at the time of generating the CBOR.

 ---

 In addition to the inputs and outputs (with their respective internal fields) sections, the following optional sections can also be added to the transaction:

-## Name
+### Name

 Similar to the `name` field in `inputs` and `outputs` section, the name is a string that describes the transaction.
 It is also not reflected in the cbor.